pivotal/docs-tap/getting-started/create-app-accelerator.md

 # Create your application accelerator

-In this guide, you are going to create an application accelerator by using Tanzu Application Platform GUI and CLI.
-For more information on application accelerators, see [Application Accelerator](about-application-accelerator.md).
+This how-to guide walks you through creating an application accelerator by using Tanzu Application Platform GUI and CLI.

+For background information on application accelerators, see [Application Accelerator](about-application-accelerator.md).

+## <a id="you-will"></a>What you will do

+- Select an appropriate Git repository to create your accelerator and clone the repository.
+- Create an `accelerator.yaml` file that defines your accelerator, and add it to your Git repository.
+- Publish your application accelerator and view it in the Tanzu Application Platform GUI.
+- Begin to work with your accelerator.

 ## <a id="create-an-app-acc"></a>Create an application accelerator